J-PAL North America's DEI Working Group

 Read more about how we're improving our hiring practices

-• Our hiring team builds relationships with career services offices at universities, organizations with goals to increase diversity in economics, and other groups to increase awareness of new positions
+• Our hiring team builds relationships with career services offices at universities, organizations and other groups aiming to broaden interest in economics and increase awareness of new positions

 • Our hiring team continuously learns new evidence-based strategies for inclusive and equitable hiring and adapts and improves our hiring practices to reflect these.